kssytsrk/cellular-automata/README.md

 ## `ca:start` keyword arguments
 `ca:start` takes the following keyword arguments (all of them optional and have a default value):
 - `:h` and `:w` are the height and width of the window where the results of simulation are displayed.
 Note that the bigger the size of the window, the slower the automaton might be.
+- `:dimensions` specifies the dimensions of the cellular automaton, should be either 1 or 2 (for now).
+1 by default.
-- `neighbourhood` should be either `elementary` (for elementary/1-dimensional 3-neighbour cellular automaton), `:neumann` (for 2-dimensional 5-neighbour cellular automaton), or `:moore` (for 2-dimensional 9-neighbour cellular automaton).
-Support of other neighbourhoods is in progress.
+- `:neighbourhood` should be either `:elementary` (for elementary 3-neighbour cellular automaton), `:neumann` (for 5-neighbour cellular automaton, typically used with `:dimensions` set to 2), or `:moore` (for 9-neighbour cellular automaton, typically used with `:dimensions` set to 2).
+Support of the other neighbourhoods is in progress.
-- `ruleset` is the ruleset's number or a keyword `:game-of-life` or `:wireworld`.
+- `:ruleset` is the ruleset's number or a keyword `:game-of-life` or `:wireworld`.
-- `tag` is some (optional) additional quality, right now it can be either `:totalistic` or `:neighbour-number`.
+- `:tag` is some (optional) additional quality, right now it can be either `:totalistic` or `:neighbour-number`.
-- `steps` is how many times should the evolution run (it works sort of the wrong way for 1-dimensional cellular automatons right now, I know), takes an integer.
-If left unspecified, runs an infinite number of times.
+- `:steps` is how many times should the evolution run, takes an integer.
+If left unspecified, runs an infinite number of times (for 2-dimensional cellular automata) or the height of the window (for 1-dimensional cellular automata).
-- `colors` specifies the colorscheme of cellular automaton's states.
+- `:colors` specifies the colorscheme of cellular automaton's states.
 Can be `:golly` (will use the colors from Golly, got them from Wikipedia) or `:grayscale` (colors will be shades of white/gray/black).
 If left unspecified, will use the `:grayscale` colorscheme.
-- `states` is the number of states possible (and colors used).
+- `:states` is the number of states possible (and colors used).
 2 by default.
-- `auto` specifies if the automaton should evolve automatically. `t` by default, if specified `nil` you will have to press `Space` for the automaton to evolve.
+- `:auto` specifies if the automaton should evolve automatically. `t` by default, if specified `nil` you will have to press `Space` for the automaton to evolve.
-- `starting-pixels` - WIP.
+- `:starting-pixels` - WIP.

 ## Adding your own rulesets
 WIP. (should be already possible, the docs are just not yet written)